 - Object size: a large number of properties per object.

-Our game, as any game based on impact.js, uses composition over inheritance to implement entities.
+Our game, as any game based on impact.js, uses inheritance to implement entities.

 The first problem becomes apparent once our entities grow in complexity: since all functionality is stuffed into entity classes, we accumulate a huge amount of object properties.
 Here is an example how this applied to our ActorEntity class: